 After inserting the seatpost and using that to clamp the frame into the workstand, we turned our attention to the headset and fork.
 I’d kept the original headset as it only needed a cleaning.
 With my fumblefingers I managed to drop the bearing race right off the bat, but the Halfakid retrieved it and replaced the one ball bearing that had skittered off to regions unknown.
 After applying a generous dollop of grease, we were soon pressing the fork and headset into place, and adding the handlebar stem.
 Unfortunately, we’re missing a 10mm spacer.
 I’ll have a look around my stash, and look for a replacement if necessary.
 In the meantime, we secured everything, with the 10mm gap apparent above the stem.

-With the seatpost and fork in place, we turn our attention to the transmission: bottom bracket, crankset, cassette and derailleur.
+With the seatpost and fork in place, we turned our attention to the transmission: bottom bracket, crankset, cassette and derailleur.
 I’m happy to say everything here fit with only a little poking and prodding.
 The chainring is a bit close to the chainstay but it fits.
 (If there’s any issue with this, the easiest solution will be a smaller chainring.)

 The brakes took a bit of time to sort out but presented no real issues.
 We had a time of it getting the cable housings cut to length and passing the cables through.
 After that the seat and pedals went on with no trouble at all.